sami-badawi/shapelogic-scala/README.md

 * Bytes are signed in Scala and Java but unsigned for images
 * Primitive numeric types are not a subclass of anything
 * Byte needs to be promoted to integers, while float do not, normal generic classes will not do this
-* Some sort of dependent types are needed which can be acomplished using type level programming
+* Some sort of dependent types are needed which can be accomplished using type level programming
 * [Type classes](http://danielwestheide.com/blog/2013/02/06/the-neophytes-guide-to-scala-part-12-type-classes.html) can be used to define number, but they do not play well type level programming
-* The image class need to be speicalized to avoid boxing of primitive operation
+* The image class need to be specialized to avoid boxing of primitive operation

 ## Image Processing in Java ##